top of page

 Bella's Forever Home

-Over the years I have meant to reach out to you to express my gratitude for coming into our lives with Gypsy turned Bella some 12 years ago but I just never seemed to find the time.
+Over the years I have meant to reach out to you to express my gratitude for Bella coming into our lives.
 I want you to know that she did find her forever home with us and it is we who are forever grateful.
 Please keep saving four legged souls and know that you are saving some two legged ones as well.

 Screen Shot 2018-12-27 at 12.39.14 PM.pn